fediverse-devnet/feditest/docs/plan/index.md

 **Observability:** automated tests need to have the ability to observe whether the state of an app instance indeed changed in response to a test as intended.
-Such state changes may not always be observable on publicly accessible HTTP endpoints, and even if observable, the location of the change may different dramatically by app, creating observability challenges for the test framework.
+Such state changes may not always be observable on publicly accessible HTTP endpoints, and even if observable, the location of the change may differ dramatically by app, creating observability challenges for the test framework.
 (E.g. did a private message arrive?)

 **Controllability:** automated tests need to have the ability to make an app “do something”,